 Appointments are always encouraged.
 I am generally available 8:00-5:00 Monday through Friday, but please email me to let me know you are coming.
-I will try to keep 11:00-12:30 on T/R meeting free for office hours, but you definitely need an appointment.

 Description

 Theory and practice of teaching writing in the secondary school.
 Discussion and application of classroom practices, definition of standards, and evaluation of student writing.
 Prerequisites: ENG 1301, 1302, either 2332 or 2333, and 3 hrs. of ENG 300-level.
 Credit 3.